Dirac semimetal phases in chiral carbon nanoscrolls: Multi-round scrolls

 \subsection{\texorpdfstring{$IT$}{IT} symmetry protection of Dirac cones}

 In shifted carbon nanoscrolls, the mirror symmetry is broken; however, the Dirac cones are preserved.
-The remaining symmetries are sublattice, spinless time-reversal, and inversion symmetries, as defined in Eqs.~\eqref{eq:sublattice},~\eqref{eq:trs}, and~\eqref{eq:inversion}.
-To analyze the effect of sublattice symmetry in protecting the Dirac cones, we break it by considering either an AB potential difference~($V_a = -V_b = \Delta \neq 0$ ) or the next-nearest-neighbor, intralayer hopping ($t'$).
+To understand the robustness of the Dirac cones in the absence of mirror symmetry, we examine the remaining symmetries of the system, namely sublattice, spinless time-reversal, and inversion symmetries, as defined in Eqs.~\eqref{eq:sublattice},~\eqref{eq:trs}, and~\eqref{eq:inversion}.
+To demonstrate that sublattice symmetry is not essential for the protection of the Dirac cones, we introduce perturbations that break sublattice symmetry, such as an AB potential difference~($V_a = -V_b = \Delta \neq 0$ ) or next-nearest-neighbor intralayer hopping ($t'$).
 The results are shown in Fig.~\ref{fig:break_chiral}.
-First, we note that an AB sublattice potential difference, which breaks inversion symmetry, introduces a mass term and thus gaps the Dirac cones.
-In contrast, next-nearest-neighbor hopping $t'$ alone preserves the Dirac cones.
-To better understand the underlying mechanism, we analyze the symmetries defined in Eqs.~\eqref{eq:trs} and~\eqref{eq:inversion}, which persist even when sublattice symmetry is broken by $t'$.
-By combining these two symmetries, we obtain
+We find that an AB sublattice potential difference, which breaks inversion symmetry, introduces a mass term and thus gaps the Dirac cones.
+In contrast, next-nearest-neighbor hopping $t'$, which preserves inversion symmetry, does not gap out the Dirac cones.
+This behavior can be understood in terms of the combined inversion–time-reversal symmetry (IT), under which the Hamiltonian satisfies

 where $T={\cal K}$ is the spinless time-reversal operator, equal to complex conjugation.
-We define a transformed Hamiltonian
+This symmetry protects the Dirac cones even in the absence of sublattice symmetry.
+To make this symmetry more transparent, we introduce a transformed Hamiltonian

 where $\sqrt{I}$ is a unitary and symmetric matrix satisfying $I=(\sqrt{I})^2$.
 Under this basis transformation, $\tilde{H}$ is a real Hamiltonian that follows

 The detailed derivation is provided in App.~\ref{prove H' is real}.